Kamen Rider Den-O & Kiva: Climax Deka: Plot

 The next day, Negataros begins to set his plan in motion with Kamen Riders Den-O and Zeronos, along with their Imagin partners, standing in his way while Suzuki arrests Kuroki after the DenLiner takes him and his posse away from the fight.
 However, Negataros states that the Den-O legend should die right then and there and uses the Den-O Pass to become Nega Den-O as the fight begins.
 As the Tarōs deal with the Fangires, Zeronos battles the Clown Imagin while Den-O dukes it out with Nega Den-O. Nega Den-O easily gains the upper hand against all four Den-O forms, but before he can finish him off, Kamen Rider Kiva arrives to turn the tables as Den-O Climax Form joins him in a Double Rider Kick.
 The impact forces Negataros out of his Rider form.
 Refusing to accept defeat, Nega Den-O escapes in the Nega DenLiner with DenLiner, ZeroLiner, and Castle Doran (who joined the fight later on) in pursuit.
-All three giants combine their powers and finally destroy the Nega DenLiner, finally ending Negataros once and for all.
+All three giants combine their powers and finally destroy the Nega DenLiner, defeating Negataros once and for all.

-Soon after, Ryotaro takes Kazuya to 1986 to see Kazuma as he was interviewing Otoya on an investigation, giving the young detective closure.
+Soon after, Ryotaro takes Kazuya to 1986 to see Kazuma as he is interviewing Otoya on an investigation, giving the young detective closure.
 Though they succeeded in their mission to stop Negataros, Momotaros decides to keep the DenLiner Police going as he considers being a cop a cool thing.
 After they succeed in cornering a couple of crooks, Deneb attempts to ask for Yuto to join the DenLiner Police, failing to see the crooks they cornered escape with the DenLiner Police and Yuto chasing after them.